About Child’s Eye Line UK

-- To protect young girls and boys from damaging images that can affect their self-worth.
+- Protect young girls and boys from damaging images that can affect their self-worth.

-- To help parents find ways to protect their children from pornography and sexualised imagery.
+- Help parents find ways to protect their children from pornography and sexualised imagery.

-Child Eyes is a completely unfunded project and campaign.
-There is a core team of volunteers who perform a variety of different roles.
-The Child Eyes presence on Facebook, Twitter and WordPress has garnered support from an increasing number of people across the UK who are frustrated at the presence of sexual and violent content in everyday life.
+Child’s Eye Line UK is a project and campaign.
+There is a core team of volunteers who perform a variety of different roles from raising awareness on social media to committee meetings at government level.
+The Child’s Eye Line UK campaign has garnered support from an increasing number of people across the UK who are frustrated at the presence of sexual and violent content in everyday life.

 Via our Facebook page we are building up a picture of what the landscape of childhood looks like.
 We are collecting images from newsagents, billboards, clothes, media, magazines and other items.
 The purpose is to put these things together in order to make people think and to ‘re-sensitise’.
-We have a video which will be can be found on our blog and a collection of pictures, sent in by supporters across the country, which can be found on our gallery.
+We have a body of evidence of inappropriate shop displays sent in by supporters across the country which can be found on our gallery.

-Via our Twitter page we are putting pressure on various retailers to remove porn, lad mags and pornpapers from children’s sight.
+Via our Twitter page we are putting pressure on various retailers to remove porn, lads’ mags and pornpapers from child’s eye line.

-Via our blog we are looking at intelligent, honest debates about sexualisation in the UK.
-This ranges from teenage pornography to social media, from breastfeeding to Page 3.
+Via our blog we are discussing the subject of sexualisation in the UK.
+This ranges from teenage pornography to social media, from difficulties mothers face breastfeeding to Page 3.

 We are writing and speaking to ministers, newspapers, retailers, teachers, parents, campaigners and anyone else who will listen.

-We are working on family friendly retailer/ café scheme and hope to roll this out nationally.
-We currently have pilot schemes in Carlisle, Carshalton and Ealing.
+We are working on family friendly retailer/ café schemes and hope to roll this out nationally.